 And it’s still easy enough to whip together during the working week, which is a necessity for me.

 Delicious orange-infused low FODMAP bircher muesli to brighten up your mornings

 - t tsp pepitas

 Combine the oats, orange juice and coconut yoghurt in a bowl and stir thoroughly.
+Add the milk to think to desired consistency.
 Cover and place in the fridge to soak overnight.